-BMC HUTS CONSENT FORM FOR ADULTS ACTING IN LOCO PARENTIS
+MCofS HUTS CONSENT FORM FOR NOMINATED ADULTS

 Parental Consent Form

-I give consent for my child (full name)
+I hereby give consent for my chil d (full name)

-to accompany (name of adult and his/her family)
+to accompany (name of adult as s on form 1) and his/her family)

 To (location)

-On these dates: From to
+On these dates: From To

-I have received a copy of the Children in Huts guidelines and understand that huts have communal facilities and that these include communal sleeping arrangements.
-I understand that the above adult will endeavour to ensure that appropriate sleeping accommodation will be arranged for my child with regard to its age and sex and with regard to the needs of other members present.
-In the event of illness or an accident requiring emergency hospital treatment, I authorise the adult named on this form to sign on my behalf any written form of consent required by the hospital authorities, if the delay required to obtain my signature is considered inadvisable by the doctor or surgeon concerned.
+Guidance for Clubs and usinclude communal sleepir 2.
+I understand that the absleeping accommodation and with regard to the new 3.
+In the event of illness authorise the adult name consent required by the h the MCofS guidance Children & Vulnerable Adults on Meets, understand that huts have communal facilities and that these agarrangements. ove named adult will endeavour to ensure that appropriate will be arranged for my child with regard to its age and sexeds of other members present. or an accident requiring emergency hospital treatment, led on this form to sign on my behalf any written form of ospital authorities if the delay required to obtain my signature by the doctor or surgeon concerned.

 Signed (parent) Date

 Address

 Tel Mobile

 E-mail

-Signed (adult in loco parentis as indicated above)
+Signed (Nominated Adult as indi cated above)

 Date

-Details of any medical condition and current medication -
+Details of any medical condition on and current medication -

 N.B.
-This form must be completed in duplicate and signed by both parties and a copy given to the adult acting in loco parentis before the visit to the hut takes place.
+This form must be completed in duplicate and signed by both parties and a copy given to the Nominated Adult before the visit to the hut takes place.